 Even your job can be contributing to your hearing loss.
 This is especially true when working in machine shops or warehouses where there is a lot of ambient noise.
 Even if your employer doesn’t require you to wear hearing protection, it may be a good idea to approach your boss about wearing them if you’re concerned about the noise level.

 Fortunately, there are devices that can help protect your hearing and amplify low sounds so you can hear them.

 If you already have some hearing loss, there are options and products to make your life easier.
-You can invest in a hearing amplifier so you can enjoy hearing people and other noises at normal levels again.
+You can invest in a hearing aid so that you can enjoy hearing people, and other noises at normal levels again.
 Take precautions with hearing protection if you are still going to loud events or it’s loud in your workplace.
-You want to be careful, so you don’t make your hearing loss worse.
+You want to be careful so you don’t make your hearing loss worse.